SylveLabs/RobloxDocs/Mirage.md

     WRAP --> LUAU[Luau receives Instance reference]
     NIL --> LUAU2[Luau receives nil]
 ```
+(this flowchart is actually refering to NotAccessible but im just gonna pretend its not because its same thing but on client side smhhh)

 What isn't explained in Dark Arts is that this is how you can create a **dereplicated** remote.

 ```lua